 “We were going from an organization that was literally hands-in, hands-on and personal.
 How do we translate that to what could be looked at as a very impersonal platform?” said Crafton.
-“There were classes in writing and art and cooking and things that you could do while you were at home.
+“There were classes in writing, art, cooking and things that you could do while you were at home.
 Especially for seniors, it was a way to be a bulwark against the isolation and that feeling of fear and uncertainty that everybody was feeling.
 It gave them something really positive to think about and continue to nourish their own growth in that time.”

 Get Your Hands Dirty

 Get involved!
 The Greenhouse Project has room for every talent and interest.